Getting Started

 Tool What it does

-check_file Type-check and proof-check a .pf file; returns diagnostics.
+check_file Type-check and proof-check a .pf file, optionally with inline content; returns diagnostics, hole IDs/names, and structured goals.

-goal_at Return the proof goal + givens at a cursor position.
+goal_at Return the proof goal + givens at a cursor position, hole_id, or named hole.

 definition_of Jump from a symbol to its declaration.